Ayushshar11/BridgeLabz-FrontEnd/README.md

 - **Sahil Sir** — Inspiring us to think beyond the code ✨
 - **Deepak Sir** — Encouraging creativity and strong technical foundations 🚀

 Their mentorship has been the driving force behind this learning journey, helping us transform concepts into real-world skills.

 > *“Turning ideas into interactive experiences — one day at a time.”*

+---

+## 📖 Web Development Learning Journal

 Welcome to my **Web Development Learning Journal**!
 This repository documents my **daily progress**, **concept understanding**, and **hands-on practice** as I explore the world of **Web Development** — from the very basics of HTML to responsive design with CSS and Bootstrap.